-Whiting, a Republican, was the representative for Massachusetts's 11th congressional district from 1887 to 1889.
+Whiting was the representative for Massachusetts’s 11th congressional district and was a Republican.
+He served from 1887 to 1889.

 From Dec 1883 to Mar 1889, Whiting missed 422 of 960 roll call votes, which is 44.0%.
 This is worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.